fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ### Check live query status

-Checks the status of the system's ability to run a live query.
-If an error is present in the response, the system won't be able to successfully run a live query.
+Checks the status of the Fleet's ability to run a live query.
+If an error is present in the response, Fleet won't be able to successfully run a live query.
 This endpoint is used by the Fleet UI to make sure that the Fleet instance is correctly configured to run live queries.

 `GET /api/v1/fleet/status/live_query`